LordDashMe/php-mailchimp/README.md

 ### Quick Usage:
 - The PHP MailChimp usage are generic to all supported modules, meaning the example below will apply also to the other modules.
-- The request body parameters and request path parameters are also the same as stated to the mailchi
+- The request body parameters and request path parameters are also the same as stated to the mailchimp api documentation

 ##### Lists Module
 - Reference: http://developer.mailchimp.com/documentation/mailchimp/reference/lists/members/